Sacramento River salmon report

-07/01- The Sacramento River fall King salmon season is normally scheduled to open above Red Bluff for client fishing on or near August 1st.
-September through mid October is when the run peaks near Anderson where I typically run my guided trips and those are the dates I fill first.
-This year should far exceed the fishing we have had the last two years with a much better return to Coleman Hatchery, but please note a (1) fish limit (2 in possession) has been imposed by CDFW.
+10/04- The Sacramento River fall King salmon season is under way!
+We'll be fishing now through October when the run peaks near Anderson where I typically run my guided trips.
+We are currently fishing down river near Corning and the fishing is good!
+This year should far exceed the fishing we have had the last two years with a much better return to Coleman Hatchery, but please note a (1) fish limit (2 in possession) has been imposed by CDFW for 2018.

 The Sacramento River is the largest in California, descending all the way from the shadowy Mount Shasta to the San Francisco Bay, creating a wildlife paradise in its path.
 Although the area is popular for its boating, swimming, and camping resources, nothing beats the excitement of the Sacramento River guided fishing trips.